Communist state: Economic system

-From reading their works, many followers of Karl Marx and Friedrich Engels drew the idea that the socialist economy would be based on planning and not market mechanism.
-These ideas later developed into the belief that planning was superior to market mechanism.
+From reading their works, many followers of Karl Marx and Friedrich Engels drew the idea that the socialist economy would be based on planning and not market mechanisms.
+These ideas later developed into believing that planning was superior to the market mechanism.
 Upon seizing power, the Bolsheviks began advocating a national state planning system.
 The 8th Congress of the Russian Communist Party (Bolsheviks) resolved to institute "the maximum centralisation of production [...] simultaneously striving to establish a unified economic plan."
 The Gosplan, the State Planning Commission, the Supreme Soviet of the National Economy, and other central planning organs were established during the 1920s in the era of the New Economic Policy.
 On introducing the planning system, it became a common belief in the international communist movement that the Soviet planning system was a more advanced form of economic organisation than capitalism.
-This led to the system being introduced voluntarily in countries such as China, Cuba, and Vietnam and in some cases imposed by the Soviet Union.
+This led to the system being introduced voluntarily in countries such as China, Cuba, and Vietnam and, in some cases, imposed by the Soviet Union.

 In communist states, the state planning system had five main characteristics.
-Firstly, with the exception of the field consumption and employment, practically all decisions were centralized at the top.
-Secondly, the system was hierarchical—the center formulated a plan that was sent down to the level below which would imitate the process and send the plan further down the pyramid.
-Thirdly, the plans were binding in nature, i.e. everyone had to follow and meet the goals set forth in it.
+Firstly, except for field consumption and employment, practically all decisions were centralised at the top.
+Secondly, the system was hierarchical—the centre formulated a plan that was sent down to the level below, which would imitate the process and send the plan further down the pyramid.
+Thirdly, the plans were binding in nature, i.e. everyone had to follow and meet the goals outlined in them.
 Fourthly, the predominance of calculating in physical terms to ensure planned allocation of commodities were not incompatible with planned production.
 Finally, money played a passive role within the state sector since the planners focused on physical allocation.

-According to Michael Ellman, in a centrally-planned economy "the state owns the land and all other natural resources and all characteristics of the traditional model, the enterprises, and their productive assets.
-Collective ownership (e.g. the property of collective farms) also exists, but plays a subsidiary role, and is expected to be temporary."
-The private ownership of the means of production still exist, although it plays a fairly smaller role.
+According to Michael Ellman, in a centrally-planned economy, "the state owns the land and all other natural resources and all characteristics of the traditional model, the enterprises, and their productive assets.
+Collective ownership (e.g. the property of collective farms) also exists but plays a subsidiary role and is expected to be temporary."
+The private ownership of the means of production still exists, although it plays a somewhat more minor role.
 Since the class struggle in capitalism is caused by the division between owners of the means of production and the workers who sell their labour, state ownership (defined as the property of the people in these systems) is considered as a tool to end the class struggle and empower the working class.